thomashuangcn/ts-sass/README.md

 However, a declarations file will only be generated when the stylesheet contains at least one class-based or id-based declaration block with valid declarations as the block content.

-When you run `npm run build`, the "typed-scss-module" library will run one more time to ensure that all `.scss` stylesheets have appropriate declaration files before production build.
+When you run `npm run build`, the "typed-scss-module" library will run exactly once to ensure that all `.scss` stylesheets have appropriate declaration files before production build.

 You may also run `npx tsm src` in the root directory of the project to manually generate declaration